Ahmard/reactphp-live-chat/README.md

 Route::get('/', 'MainController@index')->name('home');

 ```
-Your controller syntax will be like
+Your Controller syntax will be like
 ```php
 namespace App\Http\Controllers;